 For those smaller airports that have mostly intra-Schengen flights, they may have a small gate area for those flights exiting the Schengen area (i.e. to places like the UK), however there may not be a lounge in this area.

 Once you go through passport control you will not be able to return to the lounge prior to passport control (i.e. if there are delays), and will be ‘stuck’ at the gate without a lounge, so I’d recommend waiting until just before boarding is announced before leaving a lounge to exit the Schengen area.

 It would make my year if the United Kingdom ever joined the Schengen area, but following the Brexit vote that is almost impossible.
-It is so much easier travelling between Schengen countries – you hardly even notice you have crossed the border if travelling by road, and its more like a domestic flight by air.
+It is so much easier traveling between Schengen countries – you hardly even notice you have crossed the border if traveling by road, and its more like a domestic flight by air.

-Just time your passport control properly to maximise your lounge access!
+Just time your passport control properly to maximize your lounge access!

 Have you travelled in the Schengen area?